- UCAS Code: F103

 Why this course?

-You'll study both pure and applied chemistry.
+On our MChem Chemistry degree, you'll study both pure and applied chemistry.
 Pure chemistry is about unravelling the mysteries of molecular structure and reactivity.
 Applied chemistry uses chemical knowledge to respond to the challenges created by society.

 Advanced classes include photochemistry, cage and cluster modules, environmental chemistry, polymer chemistry and molecular catalysis.